Cross-Domain Car Detection Model with Integrated Convolutional Block Attention Mechanism: Experiment

 \subsection{Baselines}

-In the study, we compared our model with three baseline models.
+In the study, we compared CDMA with three baseline models.
 Faster R-CNN\citep{Ren2015faster} utilizes RPN (Region Proposal Network) to generate candidate regions and the ROI Pooling layer to extract features.
 RetinaNet\citep{lin2017focal} uses Focal Loss to solve the class imbalance problem in object detection, and FPN to extract multi-scale features.
 Focal Loss is a loss function that can make the model pay more attention to samples that are difficult to classify, thereby improving the accuracy of the model.
 The RetinaNet algorithm has a good detection effect on small targets, a fast training speed, and relatively high accuracy.
 Additionally, it can also be used for tasks such as instance segmentation.YOLOv5\citep{zhu2021yolov5} is characterized by its fast speed, relatively high accuracy, and its ability to perform real-time object detection.
 YOLOv5 transforms the object detection task into a regression problem by using the idea of the YOLO (You Only Look Once) algorithm.
 The algorithm divides the entire image into multiple grids, with each grid responsible for detecting objects within it.
 Subsequently, a neural network directly outputs the location and category information of the target.
 YOLOv5 also employs techniques such as multi-scale prediction and adaptive training to improve the detection effect.
+YoloV7\citep{wang2023yolov7} is a state-of-the-art object detection model that predicts bounding boxes and class probabilities directly from input images.
+It uses a fully convolutional architecture and a modified DarkNet backbone to improve accuracy.
+Additionally, it employs spatial pyramid pooling and feature fusion to better capture object context and improve detection performance.
+YoloV8 is the latest version of the Yolo object detection model family, featuring new features and optimizations.
+It introduces a hybrid backbone with ResNet and DarkNet layers for better feature extraction and accuracy.
+YoloV8 also employs a novel attention mechanism that selectively weights feature maps to improve detection performance and reduce computational overhead.